 “Provides innovative and exciting insights into heritage identity, meaning, and belonging from a global perspective.
-A welcome addition to the growing heritage literature.”—Dallen J. Timothy, author of Cultural Heritage and Tourism
+A welcome addition to the growing heritage literature.”—Dallen J. Timothy, author of Cultural Heritage and Tourism: An Introduction

 Bringing together high-profile cultural heritage sites from around the world, this volume shows how the term heritage has been used or understood by different groups of people over time.
-For some, the term has meant a celebration of a particular culture and history or the promotion of accessibility, tolerance, and inclusivity.
-But for others it has been connected with cultural privilege, social exclusion, or exploitation via the tourism industry.
+For some, heritage describes a celebration of a particular culture and history or a sense of identity, ownership, and belonging.
+However, for others it is frequently connected with social privilege and exclusion, made all the more complicated due to its relationship with the tourism industry.

 Glenn Hooper, lecturer in tourism and heritage at Glasgow Caledonian University, is the author of Travel Writing and Ireland, 1760–1860: Culture, History, Politics.